The Angola 3 Case What you need to know

 At the height of this unprecedented institutional chaos, Albert Woodfox, Herman Wallace, and Robert King were charged with murders they did not commit and thrown into 6x9 foot solitary cells, where they remained for decades.

 Despite a number of reforms achieved in the mid-70s, many officials repeatedly ignored both evidence of misconduct, and of innocence.

-The State’s case is riddled with inconsistencies, obfuscations, and missteps.
+The State’s case was riddled with inconsistencies, obfuscations, and missteps.
 A bloody print at the murder scene did not match Albert, Herman, or anyone charged with the crime and was never compared with the limited number of other prisoners who had access to the dormitory on the day of the murder.

-Potentially exculpatory DNA evidence has been “lost” by prison officials—including fingernail scrapings from the victim and barely visible “specks” of blood on clothing alleged to have been worn by Albert.
+Potentially exculpatory DNA evidence was “lost” by prison officials—including fingernail scrapings from the victim and barely visible “specks” of blood on clothing alleged to have been worn by Albert.

 Both Albert and Herman had multiple alibi witnesses with nothing to gain who testified they were far away from the scene when the murder occurred.

 In contrast, several State witnesses lied under oath about rewards for their testimony.
 The prosecution’s star witness Hezekiah Brown told the jury: “Nobody promised me nothing.”
 But new evidence showed Hezekiah, a convicted serial rapist serving life, agreed to testify only in exchange for a pardon, a weekly carton of cigarettes, TV, birthday cakes, and other luxuries.

 “Hezekiah was one you could put words in his mouth,” the Warden reminisced chillingly in an interview about the case years later.

-Even the widow of the victim after reviewing the evidence believes Herman and Albert’s trials were unfair, has grave doubts about their guilt, and is calling upon officials to find the real killer.
+Even the widow of the victim after reviewing the evidence believed Herman and Albert’s trials were unfair, expressed grave doubts about their guilt, and called upon officials to find the real killer.

 Herman’s conviction was finally overturned in October 2013.
 Although his trial was riddled with evidence of prosecutorial misconduct and other constitutional violations, it was the systematic exclusion of women from his jury in violation of the 14th Amendment that freed him.
 Tragically he died 3 days later from liver cancer.
 For Herman, justice delayed was justice denied.